Heartbeat bill: Pregnancy from rape

-It is estimated that there are 25–32thousand pregnancies from rape per year in adult women, although the number may be considerably higher because many women do not report a rape.
-Most women develop post-traumatic stress disorder (PTSD) following rape, and find a decision especially difficult so soon after the trauma of the rape and the physical and mental trauma that they may experience for an extended period of time.
+In the United States, it is estimated that there are 25–32 thousand pregnancies from rape per year in adult women, although the number may be considerably higher, since many women do not report rape.
+Many victims receive little to no aftercare, and most experience various forms of post-traumatic stress disorder (PTSD).

-In the United States, there are an estimated 25–32 thousand pregnancies from rape per year in adult women.
-Many victims receive little to no aftercare and most experience various forms of PTSD.
 A third of these pregnancies are not discovered until the second trimester.
-Any delay in detection reduces women's options, especially outside major urban centers, but many women are still recovering from being raped when they are called on to decide whether to have an abortion.
-It is known that most women do not report sexual assault, and many times it is hard to bring an assault case to trial.
+Any delay in detection reduces women's options, especially outside major urban centers.
+However, this is complicated by the fact that, when they are called on to decide whether to have an abortion, many women are still physically and mentally recovering from being raped (and will continue to for an extended period of time).

+Most women do not report sexual assault, and often it is hard to bring an assault case to trial.
 Teenage girls are especially unlikely to report assault, even though 74% of women who had intercourse before age 14 and 60% of those who had sex before age 15 report having had a forced sexual experience.
 One study conducted in the 1970s that looked at California data found that "on average, only 413 men were arrested annually for statutory rape in California, even though 50,000 pregnancies occurred among underage women in 1976 alone".

 Alabama's "heartbeat bill", passed in 2019, makes abortions illegal even in cases of rape and incest.
-Furthermore, it requires that judges terminate the parental rights of a man convicted of first-degree rape and certain other sex crimes, leaving a loophole that allows rapists to seek custody of a child conceived through their assault.
+Furthermore, it requires that judges terminate the parental rights of a man convicted of first-degree rape or certain other sex crimes, leaving a loophole that allows rapists to seek custody of a child conceived as the result of their assault.
 However, because the law requires a conviction, activists say that since most sexual assaults are never reported, much less produce a finding of guilt in court, many victims are left vulnerable.
 Activists fear that a victim could find herself in a situation where she would be forced to bear a child of rape and then be forced to co-parent the child with her rapist.

-Responding to criticism of the Texas "heartbeat bill" which also includes women or girls who have been raped, Governor Greg Abbott asserts that the Act will not force a woman who has been raped to carry a pregnancy to term because the state will "work tirelessly to make sure that we eliminate all rapists from the streets of Texas by aggressively going out and arresting them and prosecuting them and getting them off the streets."
+Responding to criticism of the Texas "heartbeat bill", which also does not exempt from its provisions women and girls who have been raped, Governor Greg Abbott asserts that the Act will not force a woman who has been raped to carry a pregnancy to term because the state will "work tirelessly to make sure that we eliminate all rapists from the streets of Texas by aggressively going out and arresting them and prosecuting them and getting them off the streets."